 Spain and the UK signed their first bilateral treaty over Gibraltar in more than 300 years.
 Under this agreement, companies and people in Gibraltar must pay taxes in Spain if they are doing their business there.

-Spain’s claims over Gibraltar and the border with Northern Ireland have both caused difficulties for Theresa May as she negotiates a deal with the EU.
+Spain’s claims over Gibraltar and the border with Northern Ireland have both caused difficulties for the UK as it negotiates a deal with the EU.
 Gibraltar has custom controls that are already in place at the border with Spain.
 However, there are still concerns in regards to the thousands of workers that cross the border daily to work in Gibraltar.
 This issue is still to be solved or agreed upon.

 Whether Britons will need a Schengen visa or an ETIAS visa waiver is yet to be fully determined.
-However, regardless of the negotiations between the UK and the EU it is more than likely that British travelers will continue to enjoy visa-travel within the Schengen Area.
+However, regardless of the negotiations between the UK and the EU it is more than likely that British travelers will continue to enjoy visa-free travel within the Schengen Area.

 While there are different possibilities, the most probable outcome is that Britons will need to obtain the ETIAS visa waiver to visit one or more of the 26 member countries of the Schengen Zone.
 ETIAS has been designed to improve security and citizens from countries that enjoy visa-free agreements will need to apply online for their ETIAS travel authorization.

 ETIAS is not a visa, it is a travel authorization that can be obtained after completing an online application.
 Applying for ETIAS will be a straightforward process and eligible travelers will simply need a valid passport, debit or credit card and an email address.